-Starting from the Bristol Trailhead, the first 0.4-mile asphalt section is fully ADA accessible with accompanying new ramp and steps.
+Starting from the Bristol Trailhead, the first 0.4-mile asphalt section is fully ADA accessible with an accompanying ramp leading to the trail.
 The remainder of the route is a combination of cinder railroad bed, gravel, crushed stone, dirt, and grass.
-Cyclists, walkers, and runners can use the trail to wander into lush and tranquil natural areas, which includes multiple creek crossings and is partly bordered by a river.
+Mountain bikes are recommended.
+Cyclists, walkers, and runners can use the trail to meander through a tranquil countryside of farmlands, fields, and forests.

-The trail is owned and maintained by a private nonprofit organization, the Mendota Trail Conservancy, Inc. Be advised that cell service is absent or very limited over much of the trail due to its remoteness.
+The trail is owned and maintained by Washington County, Virginia as a county park.
+Be advised that cell service is absent or very limited over much of the trail due to its remoteness.
 Dogs are welcome, though they must remain leashed.
+Equestrian usage is not permitted.

 Visit the TrailLink map for step-by-step directions.